fenetikm/fenetikm.github.io/controlled-fields/slides.md

 *easily* set one field to become visible when the value of another field matches a specified value.

-Limitations: Only required for form display (not view display).
+Current limitations: Only required for form display (not view display).
 Only needs to work for select and radio widgets.

 ---